astrby/MarketClub/README.md

 ## Description

 MarketClub is a fullstack Ecommerce website (in English and Spanish) hosted in Microsoft Azure .
 Each user account data is secured with JWT tokens and password encryption.
-Dependin on the role, each user can perform different actions:
+Depending on the role, each user can perform different actions:

 User:
 - Create an account Login.